 While small quantities of sodium are an essential part of our daily diet, studies indicate that maintaining the right potassium to sodium ratio is critical to the maintenance of a healthy lifestyle.
 A difficult task, notes A&B Ingredients’ Gil Bakal, who points to statistics showing American consumption of sodium is three to five times the recommended amount.
-“That amounts to over 4,500 mg per day verses the FDA daily maximum intake of 2,300 mg,” he said.
+“That amounts to over 4,500 mg per day versus the FDA daily maximum intake of 2,300 mg,” he said.

 “Aware of this situation for many years, we (A&B Ingredients) have sought out many product options to help combat this growing health problem.
 That is why I am particularly pleased to announce the addition of Two Seas Sea Salt to our family of natural food product ingredients.”

-A natural sea salt, Two Seas Sea Salt, is harvested and combines salts from two seas – the mineral rich Dead Sea and the Red Sea.
+A natural sea salt, Two Seas Sea Salt, is harvested and combines salts from two seas – the mineral-rich Dead Sea and the Red Sea.
 The result is a sea salt containing 50% less sodium.

 Among the benefits of Two Seas Sea Salt are: